 Matcher: Machine Learning Matcher

-The Machine Learning Matcher employs a pretrained machine learning model to match individual party data elements such as person names, emails, phone numbers, and addresses.
-The first pretrained model released with update 2024.1 supports person name matching exclusively.
+The Machine Learning Matcher employs a pretrained machine learning model to match individual party data elements.
+With the 2024.4 update, the matcher supports person name and address matching.

-The Machine Learning Matcher simplifies the matching process by improving the ability to create accurate and efficient matching algorithms for comparing person names.
-Additionally, the Machine Learning Matcher supports groups of nicknames, further simplifying the process of defining the nickname aliases.
+The Machine Learning Matcher simplifies the matching process by improving the ability to create accurate and efficient matching algorithms for comparing person names and addresses.
+For name matching, the matcher supports groups of nicknames, further simplifying the process of defining the nickname aliases.

 Version